• Presentation of The Spacecraft Encyclopedia

 .

-These two graphs traced the evolution of the number of military and civilian spacecraft launched from 1957 to 2011.
+These two graphs traced the evolution of the number of military and civilian spacecraft launched from 1957 to 2014.
 The graph at left shows that the majority of military spacecraft were launched by the Soviet Union during the 1970s and 1980s (red), and a net decrease during the last fifteen years.
-About 30 military spacecrafts were launched in recent years.
-The graph at right shows civilian spacecraft launched; in general, the numbers are relatively constant throughout the last 50 years (about 75 a year), except for a "surge" in commercial spacecrafts launched at the end of the 1990s (green).
+About 30 military spacecraft were launched in recent years.
+The graph at right shows civilian spacecraft launched; in general, the numbers are relatively constant throughout the last 50 years (about 75 a year), except for a "surge" in commercial spacecraft launched at the end of the 1990s (green).
+And since 2013, we are seeing a record number of civilian spacecratf launched (154 and 240 for 2013 and 2014).
 (Click on each graph to enlarge.)

 .